isItObservable/OpenTelemetry-Instrumentation/README.md

 You will first need a Kubernetes cluster with 2 Nodes.
 You can either deploy on Minikube or K3s or follow the instructions to create GKE cluster:
 ### 1.Create a Google Cloud Platform Project
-1. **[Create a Google Cloud Platform project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)** or use an existing project.
-Set the `PROJECT_ID` environment variable and ensure the Google Kubernetes Engine and Cloud Operations APIs are enabled.
 ```
 PROJECT_ID="<your-project-id>"
 gcloud services enable container.googleapis.com --project ${PROJECT_ID}